 linkdomain: domain.com -site: domain.com

-Where "domain.com" is the domain name of your website.
+domain.com is the domain name of your website.
 You may also wish to determine the incoming links to a particular directory or web page.
 To do this, employ this search string, replacing the indicated values according to your situation:

 If you prefer a more automated method of accomplishing this same task, you may want to check out the Google or Alexa toolbar.
 They each provide easy methods for determining incoming link information, search engine rank, and, oh, so much more..

-Finally, it is important to check reciprocal links as soon as possible.
+Also keep in mind that it is important to check reciprocal links as soon as possible.
 If you find that your reciprocal link falls short of your expectations, do not hesitate to promptly and politely request any necessary changes.
-It has been suggested that site owners are more likely to "fix" linkbacks if the requested changes are brought to their attention sooner rather than later.
+It has been suggested that site owners are more likely to “fix” linkbacks if the requested changes are brought to their attention sooner rather than later.
 Check that linkbacks accurately target your site as intended, meaning that you should actually click the link and follow it through to your site.
 Also ensure that any link images are used effectively, include correspondingly redundant text links, and include descriptive, keyword-rich

 title attributes and link text.

-There are several methods for translating the dynamic structure of your site into search-engine friendly URL’s.
-Although beyond the scope of this article, "permalinks" are an excellent method of converting dynamic links with SEO-friendly links.
+There are several methods for translating the dynamic structure of your site into search-engine friendly URLs.
+Although beyond the scope of this article, “permalinks” are an excellent method of converting dynamic links with SEO-friendly links.
 The topic of using permalinks is vast and technical, but definitely worth learning about for the purpose of site optimization.
 If I have managed to scare you with the idea of permalinks, you may prefer to look into producing periodic static copies of your site via various server tools or other software.
 Again, this topic is vast and contingent on your specific system configuration, but worth a few quick Google searches for more information.
-Basically, I have included this brief discussion of dynamic link structure and permalinks in this article because of its importance in any serious SEO endeavour.
+Basically, I have included this brief discussion of dynamic link structure and permalinks in this article because of its importance in any serious SEO endeavor.

 One last note about internal site links takes into consideration the overall navigational architecture of your site.
 There should be no “dangling” or “dead-end” pages anywhere within your site.
 Every page should ideally include a navigational menu or at least a link to a location where further navigation may be negotiated.
 Best practice consists of a well-constructed, uniform, “universal” navigational system replicated identically on every page in the site, along with generous servings of more descriptive internal links included within paragraph text, heading text, and emphasized text areas.
 The idea is to expose the entirety of your site to both search engines and people alike.